-Eskom, the vertically integrated, state-owned power company, generates approximately 85% of the electricity used in South Africa, as well as a substantial share of the electricity generated on the African continent, with the company selling electricity to neighbouring countries, including Botswana, Lesotho, Mozambique, Namibia, Swaziland, and Zimbabwe.
-South Africa has an electrification rate that is amongst the highest on the continent, with rural electrification around 66%, while electrification in urban areas is approximately 93%.
+Eskom, the vertically integrated, state-owned power company, generates approximately 95 percent of electricity used in South Africa, as well as a substantial share of the electricity generated on the African continent.
+It sells to Botswana, Lesotho, Mozambique, Namibia, eSwatini Zimbabwe.
+South Africa has an electrification rate that is amongst the highest on the continent, with rural electrification around 66 percent, while electrification in urban areas is approximately 93 percent.

 South Africa Integrated Resource Plan (IRP)